Margaret Thatcher: Post-Commons (1992–2003)

 After Tony Blair's election as Labour Party leader in 1994, Thatcher praised Blair as "probably the most formidable Labour leader since Hugh Gaitskell", adding: "I see a lot of socialism behind their front bench, but not in Mr Blair.
 I think he genuinely has moved."
 Blair responded in kind: "She was a thoroughly determined person, and that is an admirable quality."

 In 1998, Thatcher called for the release of former Chilean dictator Augusto Pinochet when Spain had him arrested and sought to try him for human rights violations.
 She cited the help he gave Britain during the Falklands War.
 In 1999, she visited him while he was under house arrest near London.
 Pinochet was released in March 2000 on medical grounds by Home Secretary Jack Straw.

 At the 2001 general election, Thatcher supported the Conservative campaign, as she had done in 1992 and 1997, and in the Conservative leadership election following its defeat, she endorsed Iain Duncan Smith over Kenneth Clarke.
 In 2002 she encouraged George W. Bush to aggressively tackle the "unfinished business" of Iraq under Saddam Hussein, and praised Blair for his "strong, bold leadership" in standing with Bush in the Iraq War.

-She broached the same subject in her Statecraft: Strategies for a Changing World, which was published in April 2002 and dedicated to Ronald Reagan, writing that there would be no peace in the Middle East until Saddam was toppled.
+Thatcher broached the same subject in her Statecraft: Strategies for a Changing World, which was published in April 2002 and dedicated to Ronald Reagan, writing that there would be no peace in the Middle East until Saddam was toppled.
 Her book also said that Israel must trade land for peace and that the European Union (EU) was a "fundamentally unreformable", "classic utopian project, a monument to the vanity of intellectuals, a programme whose inevitable destiny is failure".
 She argued that Britain should renegotiate its terms of membership or else leave the EU and join the North American Free Trade Area.

 Following several small strokes, her doctors advised her not to engage in further public speaking.
 In March 2002 she announced that, on doctors' advice, she would cancel all planned speaking engagements and accept no more.

-On 26 June 2003, Thatcher's husband, Sir Denis, died aged 88; he was cremated on 3 July at Mortlake Crematorium in London.
+On 26 June 2003, Thatcher's husband, Sir Denis, died aged 88; his body was cremated on 3 July at Mortlake Crematorium in London.